1. Overview

 }

-Similarly, when we execute the tests in this class, we see that they all pass, including assertOutput(), which confirms the execution order that we set with the annotation.
+When we run the tests in this class, we see that they all pass, including assertOutput().
+This confirms the execution order that we set with the annotation.

 4. Conclusion

-In this quick tutorial, we went through the ways of setting the execution order available in JUnit.
+In this quick article, we went through the ways of setting the execution order available in JUnit.